-Saving account in a bank will allow you to keep your money in a safe place with periodical low interest income in comparison to deposits.
-Interest will be calculated on the invested money that you kept in your saving A/C.
+Saving bank account will allow you to keep your money in a safe place with periodical low interest income in comparison to a term deposit.
+Interest will be calculated on the money deposited in it.

-Where ever you open your saving bank account, procedures will be the same with the only difference in additional features like minimum balance, cash deposit limits outside local area, ATM charges and number of ATM withdrawal that you get along with standard basic banking operation applicable to normal A/c holders.
+Wherever you open your saving bank account, procedures will be same with the only difference in additional features that you want to avail like minimum balance to be kept, cash deposit limits outside local area, ATM charges, interest rates, fees and number of ATM withdrawal that you get.

 In this article we will show you steps to open a saving account in any private or nationalized banks and the document required for it.

-To open a saving bank account, you will be asked to submit 2 recent passport size photos, one address proof and aadhar copies.
+To open a saving bank account, you will be asked to submit 2 recent passport size photos, one address proof and Adhara card copies.

-If you do not provide a pan card copy to your banker then as per income tax act, bank will not allow you to do high value financial transactions in your saving account like; deposit of more than Rs 50, 000.
+If you do not provide a pan card copy to your banker then as per income tax act, bank will not allow you to do high value financial transactions in your saving account.
+For instance, deposit of more than Rs 50, 000 in your saving account require customer’s PAN.

-If you do not have a PAN card right now then we suggest you to open your saving account without pan card by signing form 60/61 and then after getting your PAN card, submit it to your bank.
+If you do not have a PAN card then we suggest you to open your saving bank account by signing form 60/61.
+In order to avoid higher TDS and other restrictions, submit your PAN card copies after getting it issued from income tax department.

-Get Reference Before opening a saving bank account
+Do you need Reference Before opening a saving account?

-If you have selected a nationalized bank like SBI, PNB and BOB to open a saving A/c, then look for someone who has already having a A/c in that bank to introduce you.
+If you have selected a nationalized bank like SBI, PNB and BOB to open a saving A/c, then look for someone who is already a customer to them.
 You can also request the manager in case you do not have a reference.

 Arrange opening amount